albanie/collaborative-experts/misc/README-template.md

 ### Acknowledgements

 This work was inspired by a number of prior works for learning joint embeddings of text and video, but in particular the *Mixture-of-Embedding-Experts* method proposed by Antoine Miech, Ivan Laptev and Josef Sivic ([paper](https://arxiv.org/abs/1804.02516), [code](https://github.com/antoine77340/Mixture-of-Embedding-Experts)).
 We would also like to thank Zak Stone and Susie Lim for their help with using Cloud TPUs.
+The code structure uses the [pytorch-template](https://github.com/victoresque/pytorch-template) by @victoresque.